-I started tinkering with DIY home automation stuff somewhere in 2020, during the first months of the pandemic.
+I started tinkering with DIY home automation stuff sometime in 2020, during the first months of the pandemic.
 It was however less related to being confined at home than to the excitement of having moved to a house for the very first time at the beginning of March — which, only a few weeks later, proved to be a great timing to upgrade from an apartment!

 The purpose of this section is to share my views on home automation, the details of my setup, and useful information on the devices I am using.